The journey to becoming a postpartum professional

 I began implementing what I was learning in my work with new mothers and soon had a full client load.
 And other doulas started asking me where I learned about postpartum care.

-In 2014, I started training other doulas at my mum's house.
-I think we had four people face-to-face sitting around my mum's kitchen table at that first training, and now we've trained nearly 2000 students in 60 different countries around the world.
+In 2012, I started training other doulas at my mum's house.
+I think we had seven people face-to-face sitting around my mum's kitchen table at that first training, and now we've trained nearly 2000 students in 60 different countries around the world.

 I've also published two books, one of which is a bestseller.
 Seeing my book about postpartum care at number three on the Australian Amazon bestseller list in 2019 was a spine-tingling moment; I realised that postpartum care could be mainstream.